digital-asset/daml-katacoda/upgrading/upgrade-running-applications/6_3_navigator.md

-Copy the contract ID of `Alice`s `User` contract and also note the package ID of the `create-daml-app-0.1.0` package (it's noted in the `template` field) of the contract.
+Copy the contract ID of `Alice`s `User` contract by clicking on it and also note the package ID of the `create-daml-app-0.1.0` package (it's noted in the `template` field) of the contract.

 ![AliceUserContractHighlighted](assets/alice_contract_highlighted.png)